The Fuels Institute Announces Rebrand

 About Transportation Energy Institute

 Now, more than ever, there is so much going on in the transportation industry and so many points of view and objectives.
-We recognize that there is not just one road to the future of fuels, decarbonization and transportation.
-That’s why Transportation Energy Institute takes a pragmatic, and constant assessment to all fuel resources and how they can reduce emissions.
+We recognize that there is not just one road to the future of energy, decarbonization and transportation.
+That’s why Transportation Energy Institute takes a pragmatic, and constant assessment to all energy resources and how they can reduce emissions.

 Transportation Energy Research